SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - There are always people who are unaware of debsoc because our marketing didn't reach them, and want to join only after their friends who have completed round 1, tell them about it.
 - I believe that everyone the debsoc can possibly reach, should be reached.
 - + Even if these people don't appear serious enough, or end up dropping out soon, every recruit provides value in a debate for the time they are in the club, for the initial debates they participate in.
+- Every person is precious.
+Every person is needed to turn a debate

 The drastic drop of people across recruitments and even beyond is unavoidable and happens every year.
 Don't beat yourself up over it, it's normal.
 You will feel frustrated about all the time and effort you put for these people, but remember:
 - **Even if people are temporary, they still contributed to the activity of the club for the time that they were there, and that's enough.**